 In her March 26 Somatosphere article, Berkeley Center for Social Medicine affiliated faculty Vincanne Adams expands upon her recent participation in a radio talk show on the topic of disaster capitalism and the current COVID-19 pandemic, raising the following questions: "Is the COVID-19 pandemic a disaster?
 If it is, how does it compare to other disasters that anthropologists have written about?
 Might the lessons learned from other disasters, like the Hurricane Katrina recovery in New Orleans, be useful in understanding the current pandemic?
 Looking at COVID-19 through the lens of disaster capitalism, for instance, we could explore its roles in the causes, impacts and responses to COVID-19 in the US."

-Berkeley Center for Social Medicine co-chair Seth Holmes and Vera Chang's April 14 piece in The Guardian explains the risks that essential workers face with no relief measures in place for them: "While Americans have been instructed to maintain 6ft from others, food workers labor shoulder-to-shoulder in the country’s mega-processing plants.
+This essay in The Guardian by Vera Chang and Seth Holmes, Berkeley Center for Social Medicine co-chair, explains the risks that essential workers face with no relief measures in place for them: "While Americans have been instructed to maintain 6ft from others, food workers labor shoulder-to-shoulder in the country’s mega-processing plants.
 Farmworkers pack into buses to and from orange groves and other harvest sites.
 They share cramped rooms, even beds, with strangers, and lack ventilation or access to sanitation."

 Berkeley Center for Social Medicine is co-sponsoring this series of webinars: